embarkpark/learning_design/modules/setting_the_stage/overview.md

 # Setting the stage

 _The purposes of this learning.
-What hiring managers seek, and why.
-Coding vs. programming.
-Professionalism. engineering: -ilities.
+Professionalism.What hiring managers seek, and why. engineering: -ilities.
 Soft skills matter too.
 Meta-cognition, what we know about learning.
 What it means to you.
 How to succeed.
 Habits -- system over goals.
 Mimetic desires -- choose your role models._

 ## The purposes of this learning